RobRendell/gTove/README.md

     shortcut hack) selecting a bundled scenario doesn't select the corresponding (shortcuts to) maps and minis.
 * When loading a Drive bundle, check if the bundle already exists in the user's Drive.
 * When extracting a bundle, check if it's owned by you.
-* Bug: removing a map (the only map?) doesn't get saved to tabletop file.
+* Bug: removing a map doesn't trigger saveing the tabletop file.
 Also, covering an area with Fog of War.
 * Disable picking files and file menu (and navigating?) when still uploading.
 * Handle uploading PDFs.
 * PDF- and zip- based bundles.
 * Option to set the default scale of a mini image.
 * Make the menu open by default only on empty tabletops (intended behaviour, but not working because the tabletop loads after gTove decides whether to open the menu or not)
-* Templates for spells etc.  Allow users to define geometric shapes such as circles, squares, rectangles, arcs etc, and give them names, custom colours and opacity.
-They could then be dropped onto the tabletop, and scaled up or down, rotated and moved like minis, to represent spell areas, auras, traps or whatever.
-* "Confirm Move" mode, where moving a mini draws an arrow (with distance) from starting point to destination, and you have to use a menu item "Finish Move" to remove the arrow.
 * Ruler.
 Most basic is simply a straight line between the click and drag points.
 More fancy uses Bresenham's to highlight the squares it passes over, and reports the distance.
-Requires the map (or game settings?) to nominate how distances are calculated in this game/map ("every 2nd diagonal costs 2", "count squares", "Pythagoras").
-Maps could include an option of setting the scale.
 * File browser - if user picks a new image, after editing and saving automatically act as if they had picked it again?
 * Mini editor - backface configuration: greyscale+mirrored, colour+mirrored, greyscale, colour, another region of this image, another image.